 QIP is an approved accreditation provider under the AHSSQA Scheme and dedicated to supporting dental practices throughout their accreditation and quality improvement journey.

-Specialist dental and oral facilities include orthodontics, prosthodontics, endodontics, and other specialised oral health services.
+Specialist dental and oral health facilities include orthodontics, prosthodontics, endodontics, and other specialised oral health services.
 Accreditation is for a whole practice or facility, and not an individual.
-While accreditation for these services, against the NSQHS Standards, is not mandatory, it reassures patients and consumers that specialist dental and oral facilities are adhering to industry regulations and guidelines and they are committed to quality improvement, patient safety and quality care.
+While accreditation for these services, against the NSQHS Standards, is not mandatory, it reassures patients and consumers that specialist dental and oral health facilities are adhering to industry regulations and guidelines while committing to quality improvement, patient safety and quality care.

 Accredited specialist dental and oral facilities establish a competitive advantage over non-accredited competitors by promoting the quality and safety of services to patients and the local community.